What is Licensing?

 Our editors review all submissions and take several factors into consideration including quality, aesthetics, buyer feedback, and most importantly, commercial viability or saleability.
 Although we make every effort to get your photos added quickly, it can take some time for our editors to inspect images for Licensing.

-Once you've clicked submit, your photos will appear in the Licensing Manager under one of the following folders:
+Once you've clicked Submit To Licensing, your photos will appear in the Licensing Manager with one of the following statuses:

-The Under review folder is pretty straight forward.
-All of your photos that are pending review by our inspectors are organized in this folder.
-Photos in the Under review folder cannot be edited or modified until our inspectors have reviewed the photo(s).
+The Under review status is pretty straight forward.
+All of your photos that are pending review by our inspectors will show this status.
+Photos with the Under Review status cannot be edited or modified until our inspectors have reviewed the photo(s).

-The Changes required folder is where you can see your photos that have been reviewed, but soft failed because they have an issue that needs to be fixed before it re-inspection or acceptance.
+The Changes Required status shows that your photo that has been reviewed, but soft failed because it has an issue that needs to be fixed before re-inspection or acceptance.
 Click on a photo and you will see information displayed about the changes required in the right side panel.
-At the top of the right side panel, under Changes required, it will provide a description of the issue that needs to be addressed.
+It will provide a description of the issue or issues that need to be addressed.
 For more information on where to find details related to changes required, click here

-The Declined folder holds your photos that have been declined for Licensing.
-When a photo is clicked on, details are shown in the right side panel.
-At the top of the right side panel, under Reason for Decline, it will give a reason why the photo was not accepted.
+The Declined status marks your photos that have been declined for Licensing.
+When a photo is clicked on, details are shown in the right side panel, including the reasons for the photo being Declined.
 You can review all of the Declined reasons here.

-Finally, the Removed folder is where you will find any photos that you have chosen to remove from Licensing or have been removed by 500px.
+Finally, the Archive Pending status marks any photos that you have chosen to remove from Licensing or are being removed by 500px.
+Once a photo has been completely removed from Licensing and from the websites of our distribution partners, this status will change to Archived.
 Clicking on a photo will reveal details about the removal in the right side panel.

 How much does it cost to sell photos through 500px and your distribution partners?

 Nothing!
 It's totally free to contribute your photos to 500px Licensing, and you earn 60% of net sales on images you've submitted exclusively for licensing.
+Users with Awesome- or Pro-level memberships will earn 100% of net sales on images they’ve submitted exclusively for licensing.
 All 500px membership levels can contribute; Free, Awesome and Pro.

 How will I get paid?

 Exclusive licensing means that only 500px can license the image commercially and you have never licensed this content commercially before.
-The photographer will always receive 60% share of net sales on exclusive photos.
+The photographer will always receive 60% share of net sales on exclusive photos; users with Awesome or Pro memberships will always receive 100% share of net sales on exclusive photos.
 You can still use your licensed photos for self-promotion and your portfolio.

 Which license is better for the Photographer?

 Exclusive licensing provides a greater revenue opportunity for the Photographer and exclusive content will be featured more often by 500px and our distribution partners.
 Exclusive content means only 500px and our distribution partners can license this photo and you cannot license this photo to any other agency or make it commercially available to anyone else.
-The photographer will earn 60% share of net sales for exclusively submitting their photos to 500px for licensing.
+The photographer will earn 60% share of net sales for exclusively submitting their photos to 500px for licensing; photographers with Awesome or Pro memberships will earn 100% share of net sales for exclusively submitting their photos to 500px for licensing.

 An exclusive image can be potentially licensed for "Exclusive Use", for a set period of time, for several thousand dollars in some cases.
 If a photo is licensed for this special "Exclusive Use" license, it cannot be sold commercially during the time period negotiated.